Nicholasdputra/MofuMofu-Cafe/README.md

 # 💻 My Contributions

 For this project I worked mainly on the drinks, menu, trash, audio, dialogue, and lent a hand on a few other scripts.
-Aside from that, I also refactored the other scripts' code, with a special focus on how scripts interact with each other, making everything cleaner and more efficient.
+Aside from that, I also refactored the other scripts' code, with a special focus on how scripts interact with each other, making everything cleaner and more efficient (see the scripts down below!).
 Additionally, I also came up with the overall game idea, the QTE, customers, and dialogues.
 Overall, this project took me about 50-60 hours to do!

 ---